-The system of risk management is established Repor rting The Company's reporting includes identification, assessment and updating of risks The Company reports about efficiency of its risk management system Perfo rmance The Company conducts risk management activities and risk mitigation on an ongoing basis Assessment of the risk management efficiency 5.3.2 Corporate behaviour A. Bus siness ethics Risk e exposure assessment: perceptethics Behave with perceptethics metric values excelled higher country risk exposure is assessed based on the typical business ethics practices as well as the ption of corruption in the country .
-Countries where companies tend to have good business practices, are considered to have a low risk exposure in this sense.
-Such indicator as Ethical ior Of Firms Index rates the corporate ethics of companies (ethical behavior in interactions ublic officials, politicians, and other firms) and is considered by this methodology as a relevant a to assess country's business ethics practices.
-The data are provided by the World Bank.
-The for of the index vary from 1 to 7, where 1 represents extremely poor and 7 corresponds to ent business ethics practices.
-Countries with higher level of corruption are associated with a country's risk exposure.
-The data on Corruption Perceptions Index is provided by the global on against corruption Transparency International.
-Source es: World Bank, Transparency International nethodology defines industry risk exposure as medium by default in accordance with the sy-based approach.
-The exposure might be corrected based on the regional or industry ic. nitigation assessment: Polici es & programmes □ emplo The company has a Code of Conduct which outlines and regulates the ethical behaviour of yees The code of conduct is intended to be complied by every employee of the Company The Company has a policy to comply with anti-corruption practices The Company has a policy that covers cases of corruption, bribery or any other kind of fraud Repor rting The Company reports on risks and breaches of the Code of Conduct □ the Co The Company reports on actions undertaken to comply with anti-corruption practices and de of Conduct Perfo rmance The Company carries out initiatives to prevent corruption, frauds and bribery Assessment of anti-corruption measures and compliance with the Code of Conduct
+Policies & programmes The system of risk management is established Reporting The Company's reporting includes identification, assessment and updating of risks П The Company reports about efficiency of its risk management system Performance П The Company conducts risk management activities and risk mitigation on an ongoing basis Assessment of the risk management efficiency 5.3.2 Corporate behaviour A. Business ethics Risk exposure assessment: The country risk exposure is assessed based on the typical business ethics practices as well as the perception of corruption in the country.
+Countries where companies tend to have good business ethics practices, are considered to have a low risk exposure in this sense.
+Such indicator as Ethical Behavior Of Firms Index rates the corporate ethics of companies (ethical behavior in interactions with public officials, politicians, and other firms) and is considered by this methodology as a relevant metric to assess country's business ethics practices.
+The data is provided by the World Bank.
+The values of the index vary from 1 to 7, where 1 represents extremely poor and 7 corresponds to excellent business ethics practices.
+Countries with higher level of corruption are associated with higher country's risk exposure.
+The data on Corruption Perceptions Index is provided by the global coalition against corruption Transparency International.
+Sources: World Bank, Transparency International This methodology defines industry risk exposure as medium, implying the possibility of to correct the exposure based on the expert opinion of the analyst regarding the risks.
+Risk mitigation assessment: Policies & programmes The company has a Code of Conduct, which outlines and regulates the ethical behaviour of employees The Code of Conduct is intended to be complied by every employee of the Company The Company has a policy to comply with anti-corruption practices The Company has a policy that covers cases of corruption, bribery or any other kind of fraud Reporting П The Company reports on risks and breaches of the Code of Conduct The Company reports on actions undertaken to comply with anti-corruption practices and the Code of Conduct Performance The Company carries out initiatives to prevent corruption, frauds and bribery